What to Expect in the First Weeks of Breastfeeding (And How to Make It Easier)

 “Breastfeeding can be uncomfortable at first, especially if you have sore nipples.
 Try using lanolin cream or nursing pads to help.” — Emily, mom of one

-You might also feel your breasts become engorged (full and tender), or experience letdown—a tingling sensation when your milk starts flowing.
+You might also experience engorgement (full and tender breasts) or letdown—a tingling sensation when your milk starts flowing.
 It’s all part of your body adjusting to your baby’s needs.

 “Engorgement and letdown are totally normal in the beginning.
 It gets easier once your supply regulates.” — Rachel, mom of two